 4.2 Conduct Prohibited by the University

-4.2.1 Prohibited Conduct - As citizens, students and employees are responsible for knowing about and complying with provisions of applicable federal, state and foreign laws that make it a crime to possess, sell, deliver or manufacture those drugs designated collectively as "controlled substances," as well as those laws that related to sale, possession and use of alcoholic beverages.
+- Prohibited Conduct - All, students and employees are responsible for abiding by federal, state and foreign laws.
 Any member of the University community who violates pertinent state, federal or foreign laws or University policy regarding these subjects may be disciplined.

-4.2.3 Penalties will be imposed for violation of the policies of Appalachian State University only in accordance with procedural safeguards applicable to disciplinary actions against students, faculty members, administrators and other employees, respectively.
-The penalties that may be imposed range from written warnings with probationary status to expulsion from enrollment and discharge from employment.
+- Penalties will be imposed for violation of the policies of Appalachian State University in accordance with procedural safeguards applicable to disciplinary actions against students, faculty members, administrators and other employees, respectively.

-- EHRA administrative personnel who violate the University's policy on the illegal or abusive use of alcohol and other drugs will be subject to disciplinary action in accordance with personnel policies outlined in the Appalachian State University EEHRA Administrative Personnel Handbook .
+- EHRA administrative personnel who violate the University's policy on the illegal or abusive use of alcohol and other drugs will be subject to disciplinary action in accordance with personnel policies outlined in the Appalachian State University EHRA Administrative Personnel Handbook.

 - Staff employees who violate the University's policy on the illegal or abusive use of alcohol and other drugs will be subject to disciplinary action described in Policy 602.3 Employee Abuse of Alcohol and Other Drugs.